 A number of components of precipitation record are used in reconstructing the Chatsworth House series, 1760 to present.
 Three primary series are used in the composite reconstruction, the series of monthly and annual data at Chatsworth House (1760-1810), the series from Welbeck Abbey (1806-1878) constructed by Craddock (unpublished) and the series from Chatsworth House that is continued to present (1860-).
 The greatest uncertainties are likely to be with the early Chatsworth series, as meteorological instruments were not consistently used nor designed.
 Consistency in siting of meteorological instruments closely relates to the development of the British Rainfall organisation (1860-) in Britain and the pioneering work of G.J.
 Symons (Pedgley 2002), as such early instruments were often attached to walls or in poorly selected locations, resulting in erroneous data.

-To extend the earliest part of the record (part A; 1760-1810), linear regression analysis was performed using annual data from Chatsworth House and monthly and annual data from Manchester for the overlapping period 1786–1800.
+To extend the earliest part of the record (part A; 1760-1810), linear regression analysis was performed using annual data from Chatsworth House and monthly and annual data from Manchester (~50km away) for the overlapping period 1786–1800.
 A good relationship exists between annual precipitation totals (R2=0.7) and monthly (R2=0.54), with monthly data adjusted to ensure comparability to the earlier Chatsworth House series.
 The period 1810-1860 was infilled at Chatsworth using monthly data for Welbeck Abbey, the regression equation (using overlapping data 1860-1878; R2=0.59) was used to adjust data from Welbeck Abbey to ensure comparability with data observed at Chatsworth House and to construct the second part (B) of the homogenous record: 1810-1860.
 Existing transcribed data for Chatsworth House (1860- ) was downloaded from the British Atmospheric Data Centre (BADC; Met Office 2018) and checked against the original records from Chatsworth House, with gaps in the transcribed series infilled from the original records.
 The two section A and B are then adjusted to the Chatsworth House series (1860- ), part C.

 Visual inspection of the composite series (Figure 2) illustrates that discontinuities exist within the early record.
 Annual mean rainfall for 33-year periods in each of the primary series Chatsworth 1777-1810: 700mm; Welbeck Abby 1811-1843: 784mm and Chatsworth 1909-1942:821mm illustrates that the early period is likely to have suffered from ‘under-catch’, a common challenge in old records (e.g. Groisman et al. 1991).
-The late 1870-1890s are recorded in several British stations as being particularly wet (1875-1894: 961mm annual average), this is evident within the Chatsworth series (1882 is the wettest year in the full series 1418mm), therefore this period was not used for comparative purposes when assessing 33-year periods, with the period 1909-1942 selected as more representative, the average rainfall over the period 1860-2013 is 845mm.
+The late 1870-1890s are recorded in several British stations as being particularly wet (1875-1894: 961mm annual average), this is evident within the Chatsworth series (1882 is the wettest year in the full series, 1418mm), therefore this period was not used for comparative purposes when assessing 33-year periods, with the period 1909-1942 selected as more representative, the average rainfall over the period 1860-2013 is 845mm.
 Annual average rainfall totals for three parts of the record: A, B and C, were calculated along with annual percentage differences.
 Comparison of parts of the record showed that the average percentage difference between section A with section C was 17.2%, and section B and C was 7.3% (Figure 2); rainfall values comprising sections A and B were increased respectively to correct for these inhomogeneities (Figure 2).